auth0/docs/articles/appliance/geo-ha/disaster-recovery.md

 As a customer, it is your responsibility to perform regular backups on your Geographic High-Availability Appliance (GEO HA).
 Auth0 recommends a single backup, since the GEO HA is a single cluster stretched over a distance.

-Typically, Auth0 recommends performing a daily backup, but depending on your needs, you may do so more frequently.
-If you have concerns about a logical data corruption, or you need greater assurance of up-to-date data, you might choose to backup more frequently.
-However, the backup process puts a substantial load on the backup node, so please speak to your Auth0 Customer Success Engineer about performance impact if backups are performed more frequently/during peak usage times.
+Typically, Auth0 recommends performing a daily backup.
+However, if you have concerns about a logical data corruption, or you need greater assurance of up-to-date data, you might choose to backup more frequently.

+Because the backup process puts a substantial load on the backup node, please contact your Auth0 Customer Success Manager to schedule a discussion about performance impact if backups are performed more frequently/during peak usage times.

 ## Further Reading